White-Westinghouse

 White-Westinghouse is an American home appliance brand used under license by trademark owner Westinghouse Licensing Corporation.
-It was created in 1975 when White Consolidated Industries bought the Westinghouse Electric Corporation's major appliance business.
+It was created in 1975 when White Consolidated Industries (now White Sewing Machine Company) bought the Westinghouse Electric Corporation's major appliance business.
 White Consolidated Industries was in turn acquired by Electrolux in 1986.

 Electrolux made White-Westinghouse branded appliances as recently as 2006.